Alberta will begin easing COVID-19 restrictions on restaurants, gyms Feb. 8, premier says | CBC News

 On a positive note, the number of cases in the province continues its downward trend.

-Alberta reported 8,041 active cases Thursday, with 591 people in hospital — 112 of them in intensive care.
-Seven new deaths brought the total to 1,606.
+Alberta reported 7,805 active cases Friday and 14 new deaths to bring the total to 1,620.

 Comments